-- Conventional publishing where you might be paid an advance, but you hand over complete creative control to the publishing house.
+- Conventional — you might be paid an advance, but you hand over complete creative control to the publishing house.

-- Hybrid self-publishing where you pay for your work to be checked, developed, printed and distributed by a professional, independent publisher.
+- Hybrid — you pay for your work to be checked, developed, printed and distributed by a professional, independent publisher.

-- Do-it-yourself publishing where you manage every step of the publishing process and design of the finished product.
+- D.I.Y — you manage every step of the publishing process and design of the finished product.